TajHealy/CodeWords/week_09/readme.md

 # Main Project
 ![alt text](https://github.com/TajHealy/CodeWords/blob/master/week_10/week10images/image01.jpg?raw=true)

-This weeks lesson was mostly just dedicated to starting off our project and getting as much as we could working in the time we had.
-I spent my time reading up on p5.js' textToPoints function on the p5.js reference page and watching The Coding Train randomWalk tutorial on youtube so I could start turning my text into shapes that could be manipulated.
+This week’s lesson was mostly just dedicated to starting off our project and getting as much as we could working in the time we had.
+I spent my time reading up on p5.js' textToPoints function on the p5.js reference page and watching The Coding Train randomWalk tutorial on YouTube so I could start turning my text into shapes that could be manipulated.

 I was especially stuck after class with creating a carriage return effect with my textToPoints so they wouldn't run off the page.
 Karen was a huge help and provided me with the code that creates margins and carriage returns which I ended up using as a template.